The Notes Department selects student pieces for publication. In each annual volume, we publish approximately twelve student notes.

 - A cover sheet with the following information:

 - A demographic information sheet, available only to Maro Vidal-Manou.
 Please note that this sheet will be kept completely separate from the submission and the cover sheet.
 This sheet is anonymous and will be used for informational purposes only.
 It will not affect the Department’s publishing decisions.
 The demographic information sheet is available for download here.

 Because of the strictly anonymous process that Notes uses to select student notes for publication, please do not include any information on your piece that would explicitly or implicitly identify you.
+Please do not include any acknowledgements in your submission.
 For the same reason, submitting authors are prohibited from inquiring into the status of their notes of any Notes Editor and may only communicate with the CLR Administrator.
 Please note, we only accept submissions from Berkeley Law JD or concurrent degree students.

 The Notes Department has two submissions cycles.
 The submissions deadline for the spring semester is March 1st at 5 p.m.
 The submissions deadline for the fall semester is September 1st at 5 p.m.
 For recent graduates, the submission deadline is the first March 1 deadline after the date of their graduation.
 Any submissions received after either deadline will not be considered until the next submissions cycle.
 The deadlines are summarized below.

 |Spring: Mar.
 1

 |The first March 1 after date of graduation|

 Non-member student authors who are “publishing on” to the California Law Review may become members of the California Law Review so long as: (1) those authors submit their pieces by September 1 in the fall semester of their 3L years; (2) those authors are selected for publication by the March 1 of their 3L years; and (3) those authors fulfill the adjusted member work requirements as determined by the Managing Editor and relevant California Law Review personnel.